-Since lockdown began, we have all had to switch to virtual methods of meeting.
-Now we are starting to feel more confident and can start to move about again we should look to take the positives from our virtual world and incorporate them into our live events.
+During the pandemic we all had to switch to a virtual methods of meeting.
+Now we are moving about again we should look to take the positives from our virtual world and incorporate them into our live events.

 A truly hybrid events gives virtual and live delegates access to the same content.
 You can do this in a number of ways and there are many platforms that have been developed to facilitate hybrid events.
 It can just be as simple as streaming your live event to the virtual audience.

 But, we really feel that Hybrid meetings can be so much more.
 Using elements of Live and Virtual events you can create a much more flexible and long lasting experience for your delegates.

 To truly take advantage of all hybrid events have to offer you have to design your event as hybrid from the start.
 Remember that one of the perks of hybrid is that your event content can be accessed long after your event has finished too.
 Virtual delegates can join from anywhere in the world so will be in different time zones.
 It is also perhaps a little unreasonable to expect the virtual delegate to be with you for a full days conference.
 Design your events so that the Key Note speech is at a time when most of your delegates are awake (where ever they are in the world), particularly if you want everyone to listen live and to have a Q & A session at the end.
 Perhaps pre-record some content for the virtual delegate to watch at their leisure?
 Build in some interactivity for both live and virtual delegates, this could be as simple as including some live polls in the sessions.
 Make sure you have a facilitator on the day feeding questions from the virtual audience to the speaker.
 The great news is that most virtual platforms have room for exhibitors and sponsors.
 These can either be the same as the Live event or you can of course increase the number of exhibitors, with premium exhibitors for the live ticket holders and access to virtual exhibitors for all for example.